 What information does the GDPR apply to:

-As with the DPA, the GDPR applies to “personal data” but the definition is more expansive to reflect changes in technology and how information on people is collected.
+The GDPR applies to “personal data” but the definition is more expansive to reflect changes in technology and how information on people is collected.

 Principles of GDPR

 You are expected to put into place comprehensive and proportionate governance measures to minimise the risk of breaches and to protect personal data.
-Practically this will mean more policies and procedures for organisations.
+Practically this will mean policies and procedures for organisations.

 The giving of consent is one of the gateways through which a controller can establish a legal basis for processing personal data.
-Under the DPA controllers have flexibility to determine how data is used and to control how data is shared if consent is based for example on an employment contract or by way of an implied consent.

 Data Subject rights